-Kingfisher plc (the 'Employer'') and Kingfisher Pension Trustee Limited (the 'Trustee') have agreed the following;
+Kingfisher plc (the 'Company') and Kingfisher Pension Trustee Limited (the 'Trustee') have agreed:

 - A funding and investment plan for the Scheme, the Secondary Funding Objective "2FO", which targets a strong funding level and relatively low investment risk and which is in excess of the minimum Statutory Funding requirements.
-From the 2010 valuation the ultimate 2FO target is for the Scheme to be sufficiently funded to secure benefits with insured annuities by 2030; - Initial annual 2FO contributions of £40m a year from 2005-2024, increasing with RPI on a triennial basis.
-Accordingly in 2008 after the 2007 triennial valuation annual employer contributions rose with RPI to £45m.
-Following completion of the 2010 valuation the employer contribution has risen, effective from 1 April 2011 to £48.5m + RPI (excluding the Pension Protection Fund levy which the Employer has agreed to reimburse the Scheme for).
-Following closure to future accrual, the employer contribution reduced to £32m a year from 1 July 2012 (excluding the Pension Protection Fund levy which the Employer has agreed to reimburse the Scheme for).
-The employer contribution will be reviewed again after the next 3 yearly valuation as at March 2013 and thereafter each formal valuation through to 2030; - The 2FO funding target for 2030 will be the expected cost of securing benefits through insured annuities at that time.
-For the 2010 valuation the expected annuity terms in 2030 assume a discount rate for future benefit payments in line with yields on gilts of appropriate nature and duration; - Planned investment de-risking switching from return seeking to matching assets.
-Matching assets constitute 60% of Scheme assets at April 2010 and will constitute 100% of Scheme Assets by April 2030.
-The Employer and the Trustee will agree circumstances under which this de-risking plan could be accelerated; - That having extended the initial 2FO target date from 2024 to 2030, there is no intention to extend the target 2FO date beyond 2030.
+From the 2010 valuation the ultimate 2FO target is for the Scheme to be sufficiently funded to secure benefits with insured annuities by 2030; - Following completion of the 2013 valuation the employer contribution, effective from 1 April 2014 was agreed at £35.75m + RPI (this includes income from the Special Purpose Vehicle, but excludes the Pension Protection Fund levy which the Company has agreed to reimburse the Scheme for).
+The employer contribution will be reviewed again after the next 3 yearly valuation as at March 2016 and thereafter each formal valuation through to 2030; - The 2FO funding target for 2030 will be the expected cost of securing benefits through insured annuities at that time.
+For the 2013 valuation the expected annuity terms in 2030 assume a discount rate for future benefit payments in line with yields on gilts of appropriate nature and duration; - Planned investment de-risking switching from return seeking to matching assets.
+Matching assets constitute 66% of Scheme assets at April 2013 and will constitute 100% of Scheme Assets by April 2030.
+The Scheme is targeting hedging 79% of the interest rate and inflation risks through its liability hedging portfolio.
+The Company and the Trustee will agree circumstances under which this de-risking plan could be accelerated; - That having extended the initial 2FO target date from 2024 to 2030, there is no intention to extend the target 2FO date beyond 2030.

-Other details relating to the 2FO and the Statutory Funding Objective are set out in the Statement of Funding Principles.
+Other details relating to the 2FO and the Statutory Funding Objective are set out in the Statement of Funding Principles and Group Pensions Policy Standard.

-The Employer and the Trustee have agreed the above planned high-level asset allocation changes in order to achieve an appropriate level of long-term return with an acceptable degree of risk.
-In practice, the Trustee wishes to move to the target asset allocation in a cost efficient manner, so the timing and magnitude of switches from return-seeking assets to matching assets will be decided upon by the Trustee based on monitoring of the Scheme's progress in reaching the 2FO and with input from the Employer.
+The Company and the Trustee have agreed the above planned high-level asset allocation changes in order to achieve an appropriate level of long-term return with an acceptable degree of risk.
+In practice, the Trustee wishes to move to the target asset allocation in a cost efficient manner, so the timing and magnitude of switches from return-seeking assets to matching assets will be decided upon by the Trustee based on monitoring of the Scheme's progress in reaching the 2FO and with input from the Company.

-The objective is subject to regular monitoring by the Investment Committee with a triennial review as part of the actuarial valuation exercise.
-The objective forms the basis from which the Investment Committee develops a more detailed strategy approved by the Trustee Board, which is discussed with the Employer.
-It is then for the Investment Committee to implement that strategy in terms of asset allocation and the appointment and monitoring of the appropriate managers.
+The objective is subject to regular monitoring by the Defined Benefit Investment Committee with a triennial review as part of the actuarial valuation exercise.
+The objective forms the basis from which the Defined Benefit Investment Committee develops a more detailed strategy approved by the Trustee Board, which is discussed with the Company.
+It is then for the Defined Benefit Investment Committee to implement that strategy in terms of asset allocation and the appointment and monitoring of the appropriate managers.